torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

-Atomic operations are operations that operate on memory and can not be interrupted or corrupted by other access to the same memory region by other eBPF programs or means outside of this specification.
+Atomic operations are operations that operate on memory and can not be interrupted or corrupted by other access to the same memory region by other BPF programs or means outside of this specification.

-All atomic operations supported by eBPF are encoded as store operations that use the ``BPF_ATOMIC`` mode modifier as follows:
+All atomic operations supported by BPF are encoded as store operations that use the ``BPF_ATOMIC`` mode modifier as follows:

 * ``BPF_ATOMIC | BPF_W | BPF_STX`` for 32-bit operations